opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param len: Length of the name (if it is known apriori), or -1 if it needs to be calculated

-    :param createMissing: Flag that specifies, whether an absent key should be added into the hash table
+    :param create_missing: Flag that specifies, whether an absent key should be added into the hash table

 The function returns a unique pointer for each particular file node name.
 This pointer can be then passed to the :ocv:cfunc:`GetFileNode` function that is faster than  :ocv:cfunc:`GetFileNodeByName` because it compares text strings by comparing pointers rather than the strings' content.